jportasa/aily/terraform/development/README-joan.md

 ```
 Notes
 - I use different plans because at scale, when you have a lot of resources, terraform commands are getting slower and slower if you use just one plan.
 As well is a more clear to organize the projects and find resources by project.
 (Atlantis)[https://www.runatlantis.io/] is a good candidate to deploy any of the plans in an automated way.
 You can use terraform data sources and teraform remote state to refference dependencies between plans.
-- I have created the Dynamo table to lock concurrent terraform changes.
+- I have created the Dynamo table to lock concurrent terraform changes in terraform.tf

 ## Accessing the cluster